oren/cayley-docs/how-to-guides/02-visualize/README.md

 The green circle is the clinic and the blue is the admin.
 We call them **subjects**.
 The other circles are called **objects** and the arrows are called **predicates**.
 You can also see the `createdBy` edge from the clinic to the admin.
 You are probably asking yourself a lot of questions and it all sounds a bit confusing.
 Don't worry about all the details for now.
 We'll go over it later on probably in a format of a tutorial.

 Good job!
-Now you now how to visualize your datastore.
+Now you know how to visualize your datastore.
 In the future Cayley will have better ways to visualize the data but for now you can use this simple approach.